Skip to content

 This operator represents a block-diagonal matrix structure where the blocks are contiguous, and

-each contains a row vector, so that exactly one value is non-zero in each column.
+each contains a column vector, so that exactly one value is non-zero in each row.

 Args: